MoonPoet/xaprb-src/content/talks/srecon-approaching-unacceptable-workload-boundary/index.md

 ![X-N Plot](x-n-plot.jpg)

 ???
 Source data in "row16.csv" file.
-If you're reading this note and you're not a VividCortex employee, sorry, I can't give you access to this data.
+If you’re reading this note and you’re not a VividCortex employee, sorry, I can’t give you access to this data.

 ---
 class: img-450h